gini/gini-capture-sdk-android/screenapiexample/README.md

 ### GVL 2.5.0 and older

 The `AnalysisActivity` handles the Analysis Screen's events.
-As it is a subclass of the Gini Vision Library's `AnalysisActivity` you have to declare it in your `AndroidManifest.xml`.
+As it is a subclass of the Gini Capture SDK's `AnalysisActivity` you have to declare it in your `AndroidManifest.xml`.
 We recommend setting the title to `gv_title_analysis` and use the `GiniVisionTheme`.

 The analysis is started or resumed in `AnalysisActivity#onAnalyzeDocument()` (if an error message was given, this method is called only when